Young Lives vs Cancer: Chief executive

 Young Lives vs Cancer's chief executive is Rachel Kirby-Rider, who took over from Kate Lee in March 2020.
-Rachel Kirby-Rider had previously worked for the organisation as the Income and Engagement Lead for 5 years before coming appointed.
+Rachel Kirby-Rider had previously worked for the organisation as the Director of Income and Engagement for 5 years before being appointed.

 Awareness and fundraising

 Young Lives vs Cancer's main fundraising and awareness event is Childhood Cancer Awareness Month in September.
 People also fundraise through runs, cycles and other events.